Awareness, then action.

 “We’ve waited patiently, we’ve asked nicely and now we’re asking a little more vocally for a strategy and an actual plan,” Elder said.

-According to Statistics Canada data from 2015, the Northwest Territories has the second-highest rate of police-reported family violence in the country, and the second-highest rate of violence against elders, Statistics Canada stated in 2015.
+The Northwest Territories has the second-highest rate of police-reported family violence in the country, and the second-highest rate of violence against elders, Statistics Canada stated in 2015.
 In 2013, the agency also indicated that family violence was nine times higher than Canada as a whole.

 Other jurisdictions, however, have seen rates fall through concerted effort, while NWT’s remain stagnant.
 “It’s still unacceptably high, but they have made progress,” Elder said.